kwopera/kwt/reviews.md

 <h3 id="reviews"><a href="{{ "/reviews.html" | absolute_url }}#reviews">REVIEWS</a></h3>
 <br/>
+_"Australian Chinese tenor Kang Wang, in town for Pinkerton in Madama Butterfly, sang Alfredo’s Act Two aria from La traviata with beautiful, clarion tone and a great top as well as a lovely diminuendo.
+His next piece was “Nessun dorma,” practically an obligatory choice in gala concert programming these days.
+His gorgeous spinto tone with plenty of squillo is ideal in this aria.
+The audience showed its appreciation with huge ovations. "_
+<br/>-- <a href="https://www.ludwig-van.com/toronto/2025/01/03/scrutiny-bravissimo-salute-vienna-ring-2025-grand-fashion/" target="_blank">Ludwig van Toronto</a>

 _"Macduff, brought to life by Kang Wang, gave a wonderful performance; in fact, his sole triumphant aria left the audience cheering, and they gave him applause longer than any other performer."_
 <br/>-- <a href="https://cuatower.com/2024/12/verdis-macbeth-delivers-grim-thrills-at-washington-national-opera/" target="_blank">The Tower</a>